 }

-With all three Collection-views, calling an Iterator's remove operation removes the associated entry from the backing Map (assuming the Map supports element removal to begin with).
+Collection-views, calling an Iterator's remove operation removes the associated entry from the backing Map (assuming the Map supports element removal to begin with).
 With the entrySet view, it is also possible to change the value associated with a key, by calling a Map.Entry's setValue method during iteration (again, assuming the Map supports value modification to begin with).
 Note that these are the only safe ways to modify a Map during iteration; the behavior is unspecified if the underlying Map is modified in any other way while the iteration is in progress.
+The

-The Collection-views support element removal in all its many forms: the remove, removeAll, retainAll, and clear operations, as well as the Iterator.remove operation.
+Collection-views support element removal in all its many forms: the remove, removeAll, retainAll, and clear operations, as well as the Iterator.remove operation.
 (Yet again, this assumes that the backing Map supports element removal.)
+The

-The Collection-views do not support element addition under any circumstances.
+Collection-views do not support element addition under any circumstances.
 It would make no sense for the keySet and values views, and it's unnecessary for the entrySet view, as the backing Map's put and putAll provide the same functionality.

 No comments: